 Switzerland and the Roman Empire

-A special event took place in 58 BC, when the Celtic tribes of Helvetii and Raurici, inhabiting the region of Basel, Jura and the Swiss Plateau, immigrated to Gaul.
+A special event occurred in 58 BC, when the Celtic tribes of the Helvetii and Raurici, inhabiting the region of Basel, Jura and the Swiss Plateau, immigrated to Gaul.

 An estimated 300 000 men, women, and children were on the move, leaving behind their settlements.
 The invasions and threats of the Germanic tribes forced them to move to the West.
 Caesar (governor of Gallia Narbonensis) won a decisive battle at Bibrace (Mont-Beuvray), near Autun (France), in 58 BC.